vobi-io/vobees-doc/docs/styling-layout.md

 ## Styling approaches

-A Vobees site is a single-page React application.
+A Docusaurus site is a single-page React application.
 You can style it the way you style React apps.

 There are a few approaches/frameworks which will work, depending on your preferences and the type of website you are trying to build.
 Websites that are highly interactive and behave more like web apps will benefit from a more modern styling approaches that co-locate styles with the components.
 Component styling can also be particularly useful when you wish to customize or swizzle a component.